cloudkitects/Stellar.DAL/README.md

 The underlying system libraries derive the resource and the tenant Id out of the connection string.

-> [!TIP]
-> This authentication flow _should_ work for app registrations, except that app registrations are Microsoft Entra (former Active Directory) principals.
-You'll need extra some steps on your machine and on the database tself&mdash;see the next section.

 ## App registration authetication flow

+App registrations are Microsoft Entra (former Active Directory) principals.
+You'll need extra some steps on your machine and on the database itself.

-You can optionally setup system environment variables for the credential to&mdash;ahem&mdash;avoid hardcoding them (never mind pushing them: the git commit history is unforgiving):
+It is strongly recommended to setup system environment variables for the credentials.
+Avoid hardcoding them, never mind pushing them: the git commit history is unforgiving.

 ![image](https://github.com/user-attachments/assets/f98484c2-a227-45f6-9f99-7e12e7c46f48)

 You must register the identity on the database itself: